 A Permanency Hearing is a review conducted by a court of competent jurisdiction under M.G.L. c.
-119, § 29B, of a child under 18 years of age in substitute care.
-The Department shall participate in a permanency hearing to determine a child’s permanency plan within 12 months of an initial order of commitment, or grant of custody to the Department, and every 12 months thereafter as long as the child remains in substitute care.
-If a child has entered substitute care through a voluntary placement agreement as set forth in 110 CMR 4.10 through 4.14, the permanency hearing will be held within 12 months of the child entering placement or within 60 days of the Department obtaining court custody, whichever is later.
-For children who remain in the Department’s custody after they are placed home, a permanency hearing will be conducted if at the time the review is scheduled the child has been home for less then 6 months.
+119, § 29B, of a child or young adult under the age of 22 in substitute care.
+The Department shall participate in a permanency hearing to determine a child’s or young adults permanency plan within 12 months of an initial order of commitment, or grant of custody to the Department, and every 12 months thereafter as long as the child or young adult remains in substitute care.
+If a child or young adult has entered substitute care through a voluntary placement agreement as set forth in 110 CMR 4.10 through 4.14, the permanency hearing will be held within 12 months of the child or young adult entering placement or within 60 days of the Department obtaining court custody, whichever is later.
+For children who remain in the Department’s custody after they are placed home, a permanency hearing will be conducted if at the time the review is scheduled the child has been home for less than 6 months.

 The process utilized for a permanency hearing shall be in accordance with Trial Court Rule VI Uniform Rules for Permanency Hearings.
-The Department shall file with the court which committed the child to the Department’s custody a permanency plan report 30 days prior to the permanency hearing date, and shall send a copy of the plan to the attorneys of record, or to a party who is unrepresented.
-If a parent has signed an adoption surrender, or if a parent’s parental rights have been terminated by a court of law, the parent or counsel will not be sent a copy of the permanency plan.
+The Department shall file with the court which committed the child to the Department’s custody a permanency plan report prior to the permanency hearing date, and shall send a copy of the plan to the attorneys of record, or to a party who is unrepresented.
+If a parent has signed an adoption surrender, or if a parent’s parental rights have been terminated by a court of law, the parent or his or her counsel will not be sent a copy of the permanency plan report.

 The Department shall notify the child’s current foster/pre-adoptive parent of the date of the permanency hearing.
 The current foster/pre-adoptive parent has the right to be heard at the permanency hearing.